 Steel wire mesh decking with steel support channels allow for the storage of open case items and pallets of inventory in the same sections of pallet rack.
-New and used wire deck helps protect against falling items that can cause worker injury and product damage.
-The open mesh of wire deck also provides additional lighting in dark warehouse aisles to easily identify stored inventory, improve the circulation of heating and cooling, and the unrestricted flow of sprinkler systems in case of fire.
+Our new and used wire decking helps protect against falling items that can cause worker injury and product damage.
+The open mesh also provides additional lighting in dark warehouse aisles to easily identify stored inventory, improve the circulation of heating and cooling, and support the unrestricted flow of sprinkler systems in case of fire.
 Wire decking is maintenance free and easy to install.

 Q. What style wire deck should I buy for my pallet rack?

-A. Wire deck comes in several different styles, including standard double waterfall, single waterfall, inside waterfall, and drop-in wire deck.
+A. Wire deck comes in several different styles, including standard double waterfall, single waterfall, inside waterfall, and drop-in.

 Double Waterfall's wire mesh is bent 90 degrees on the front and back and rests on the outside of both pallet rack beams.
 It is ideal for all types of inventory.

 Flush decking's wire mesh ends flush with the channel to drop into pallet rack beam step, providing a seamless surface area.
 It is often used when storing heavy inventory as it allows capacity markers to be visible on the face of the beam.
 It can also provide easier storing and picking for high turnover inventory.
 The installation of this deck style usually requires mechanically fastening it to the step of the beam.